ckunte/ckunte/uses.md

 - [bleachbit] &ndash; clean system and free disk space
 - [chisel] &ndash; static site generator
 - [detox] &ndash; tames problematic filenames
+- [dust] &ndash; A more intuitive version of du in rust
 - [entr] &ndash; to run arbitrary commands when files change
 - [fd] &ndash; a simple, fast, user-friendly alternative to find
 - [fish] &ndash; a smart and user-friendly command line shell